dinhomathias/Amc/Inlinekeyboard-Example.md

 ```
 [Line 39 to 41](../blob/master/examples/inlinekeyboard.py#L39-41) we simply log in the logger that the provided update raised the provided error.

+***

 This section of the wiki is currently in development, feedback is greatly appreciated.
-Ping one of the admins in our telegram group to anything you catch/want to tell us.
+Ping one of the admins in our telegram group to anything you want to tell us.